GrammaTech/sel/python/README.md

 The underlying Common Lisp ASTs are themselves treated as immutable.
 Therefore, when performing mutation operations (e.g. cut, replace, insert), new ASTs are created in the process.

+## Client Mode

+By default, the Python process importing `asts` manages the lifecycle of a SEL process.
+It is possible to connect to a pre-existing SEL instance instead.
+In this case, `asts` acts purely as a client.

+Client mode is used when the environment variable `ASTS_REMOTE_SEL_PORT` is set to an integer value (before `asts` is imported).

 # FAQ